Skip to main content

 Log Streams

-Log streams enable streaming of log events from your Convex deployment to supported destinations, such as Datadog or a custom webhook.
+Log streams enable streaming of events such as function executions and console.logs from your Convex deployment to supported destinations, such as Axiom, Datadog, or a custom webhook.

 Configuring log streams

-We currently support two log streams with plans to support many more.
-These are
+We currently support the following log streams, with plans to support many more:

 Datadog